-Farm Innovation Visits is an exciting new scheme which will provide farmers with the opportunity to visit farms in other parts of the UK or Europe and gain first hand experience of on-farm innovative approaches.
+Farm Innovation Visits is an exciting new scheme which will give farmers the opportunity to visit farms across the UK or Europe and gain first hand experience of on-farm innovative approaches.
 Each trip will focus on innovations within a specific sector which are not currently practiced within Northern Ireland’s farming industry.

 What visits are being planned?

 A number of interesting visits across all sectors are in the pipeline.
 These include technologies in the laying hen industry and Innovations in breeding and performance recording for efficient profitable sheep systems.

 After each visit a report and power point presentation is put together.
 You can view the reports from previous visits here.

 Each visit is targeted at farmers and their workers within certain sectors.
 Applications are limited to one member or employee per business provided they are over 18 years old and aren’t in full-time education.

 There will be limited places available to go on each trip and they will be awarded on a competitive bases.
 This, along with all the details of the scheme is explained in the Terms and Conditions of each specific trip.
 Make sure to read these carefully before applying.

 Farm Innovation Visits are part of the NI Rural Development Programme and part funded by the EU.
 This scheme will cover costs associated with accommodation, travel including coach and air travel and main meals when outside Northern Ireland.